 It is critical to develop a relationship of mutual trust and respect with your mechanic.
 When you can trust them to be open and honest with you and perform quality repairs, you will be happier with your service.
 Building this trust is a two-way street.
 When you find a mechanic that you like, stay loyal to them.
 Bring them your repeat business.
 They will get to know you and your vehicle.
 With a service history for your car, they may be able to diagnose and repair problems more quickly.
 They may even be willing to bend over backward to help you as a loyal customer, squeezing you in on a hectic day or throwing in a small service for free.

 The biggest compliment that you can give your mechanic, though, is to refer friends and family to them.
 Tell your friends to mention your name when they take their car in for service.
 These referrals send a clear message that you trust your mechanic enough to attach your name to their shop.
 This positive reinforcement for a job well done leads to high-quality service for you and increased business for your mechanic.
 It is a win-win.

 Need help today?
 Burt Brothers Tire & Service is one of the few AAA-certified repair companies in Utah.
-We’re big enough to offer cutting edge services and prices that rival national chains but small enough that we haven’t lost our home-town feel.
-At our 12 auto repair shops from Farmington to Highland along the Wasatch Front (with a Layton location coming soon), you’ll find ASE-certified technicians (Automotive Service Excellence) who can be long-term partners in car care with your best interest in mind.
+We’re big enough to offer cutting-edge services and prices that rival national chains but small enough that we haven’t lost our hometown feel.
+At our 19 auto repair shops from Northern Utah to St. George, you’ll find ASE-certified technicians (Automotive Service Excellence) who can be long-term partners in car care with your best interest in mind.